dhellmann/pymotw-3/source/sys/index.rst

 :Purpose: Provides system-specific configuration and operations.

-The :mod:`sys` module includes a collection of services for probing or changing the configuration of the interpreter at runtime and resources for interacting with the operating environment outside of the current program.
+The ``sys`` module includes a collection of services for probing or changing the configuration of the interpreter at runtime and resources for interacting with the operating environment outside of the current program.